pippim/pippim.github.io/_posts/2018/2018-12-15-Change-dynamic-wallpaper-directory-every-season.md

 ```

 Next we need to add it to startup applications.
-Reference: [https://askubuntu.com/questions/48321/how-do-i-start-applications-automatically-on-login](https://askubuntu.com/questions/48321/how-do-i-start-applications-automatically-on-login)
+Reference: [How do I start applications automatically on login?](How do I start applications automatically on login?)

 **Note:** You probably already have your slide show setup in startup applications.
 You will want to use `season.sh` **BEFORE** your regular slide show as it deletes and copies files which would crash the slide show program if it started first.